V4d: voxel for 4d novel view synthesis: Experiment

 \subsection{Experiment setting}

-\textbf{Dataset} The proposed V4D is verified on the 8 synthesis datasets used in D-NeRF \cite{pumarola2021d}.
-Besides, the proposed LUTs refinement model is also evaluated on the 3D static novel view synthesis dataset, Synthetic-NeRF \cite{nerf} and TanksTemples \cite{knapitsch2017tanks}, where we choose DVGO \cite{sun2021direct} as the baseline method.
+\textbf{Dataset} The proposed V4D is verified on the 8 synthesis datasets \cite{pumarola2021d} and 4 real scene datasets \cite{park2021hypernerf}.
+Besides, the proposed LUTs refinement model is also evaluated on the 3D static novel view synthesis dataset, Synthetic-NeRF \cite{nerf} and TanksTemples \cite{knapitsch2017tanks}, where we choose DVGO \cite{sun2021direct} and NeRF \cite{nerf} as the baseline method.
 Note that the hyperparameters of the LUTs refinement module are selected from the experiment on 3D scenes since the computational cost is much lower based on \cite{sun2021direct}, which could help our verification in a short time.
 Besides, since the geometry in the static scene is generally better than in single-view dynamic scenes, we could avoid this bias for a more justice evaluation.

-\textbf{Implementation details} The proposed method, V4D, has two stages.
-Following \cite{sun2021direct}, we search the fine bounding box with 10k iterations in the first stage.
-A difference is that, in the 4D setting, the fine bounding box is calculated by the maximum box in the time range $[0,1]$, where we set the time interval as 0.1.
-In the second stage, we train the neural network with 250k iterations.
-Note that the LUTs refinement module works after 200k iterations for a more stable training.
-About the learning rate, the voxel in density and texture volume is 0.1 and the MLPs in the density field and texture field are 1e-3.
+\textbf{Implementation details} We train the neural network with 250k iterations in \cite{pumarola2021d} and 100k iterations in \cite{park2021hypernerf}.
+About the learning rate, the voxel in density and texture volume is 0.1 and the MLPs in the density and texture fields are 1e-3.
 In the LUTs refinement module, the learning rate of MLPs and voxel are both 1e-4.
-To optimize the neural work, we use the Adam optimizer \cite{diederik2014adam} with a batch size of 8,196 rays in the first stage and with a batch size of 4,196 rays in the second stage.
+To optimize the neural network, we use the Adam optimizer \cite{diederik2014adam} with a batch size of 8,196 rays in the first stage and with a batch size of 4,196 rays in the second stage.
 Apart from the LUTs refinement module, the exponential learning rate decay is applied to the neural network with 0.1. \textbf{Metrics} For quantitative evaluation, we use the following metrics to evaluate the novel view image in the testing set: (1) Peak signal-to-noise ratio (PSNR); (2) Structural similarity index measure (SSIM); (3) Perceptual quality measure LPIPS \cite{lpips}. $\uparrow$ means the value higher is better and $\downarrow$ means lower is better.
 For qualitative evaluation, apart from the RGB novel view image, we also show the FLIP \cite{flip, litianyue} error maps to highlight the result of the ablation study.